Flops and Hilbert schemes of space curve singularities

 \subsection{Outline}

 In \S\ref{sec:geometric-setup}, we study the general framework in which we develop the theory of ($C$-framed) $f$-stable pairs.
 In particular, we introduce the assumptions on a map $f\colon Y\to X$ between projective threefolds and characterize the geometric implications of them.
-In \S\ref{sec:semistable-exceptional-locus}, we study semistable sheaves supported on the exceptional locus and provide an explicit equivalence between their moduli stacks and the moduli stacks of certain zero-dimensional sheaves. \S\ref{sec:stable-pairs} we develope the theory of $f$-stable pairs in our framework and the construction of their moduli stacks: since we follow an approach developed in \cite{DPS-torsion-pairs}, we introduce a suitable torsion pair on the abelian category of coherent sheaves on the smooth threefold and we prove its openness (in the sense of Lieblich -- see \cite[Appendix~A]{AB-Bridgeland-stable}). \S\ref{sec:framed-stable-pairs} is devoted to the introduction of $C$-framed $f$-stable pairs and their moduli stacks.
+In \S\ref{sec:semistable-exceptional-locus}, we study semistable sheaves supported on the exceptional locus and provide an explicit equivalence between their moduli stacks and the moduli stacks of certain zero-dimensional sheaves.
+In \S\ref{sec:stable-pairs} we develope the theory of $f$-stable pairs in our framework and the construction of their moduli stacks: since we follow an approach developed in \cite{DPS-torsion-pairs}, we introduce a suitable torsion pair on the abelian category of coherent sheaves on the smooth threefold and we prove its openness (in the sense of Lieblich -- see \cite[Appendix~A]{AB-Bridgeland-stable}). \S\ref{sec:framed-stable-pairs} is devoted to the introduction of $C$-framed $f$-stable pairs and their moduli stacks.
 In addition, we provide an relation to Hilbert schemes on the curve $C$.
 In \S\ref{sec:framed-wallcrossing-identity} and \S\ref{sec:flop-identity} we prove the main identities between generating functions of Euler numbers of moduli stacks of ($C$-framed) $f$-stable pairs, which will allow us to prove Theorems \ref{thm:main-A}, \ref{thm:main-B}, and \ref{thm:main-C}. \S\ref{sec:examples} is devoted to explicit examples in the toric framework and the proofs of Theorems~\ref{thm:main-D} and \ref{thm:main-E}.
 Finally the paper has three appendices.
-Appendix~\ref{sec:theorem-filtration} contains the proof of Theorem~\ref{thm:filtration}, while Appendix~\ref{sec:openness-orthogonality} provides a criterion to prove the openness of the torsion-free part of a torsion pair.
-In Appendix~\ref{sec:proof-C-framed-identity} we provide the detailed proof of Theorem~\ref{thm:C-framed-identity}, which is a $C$-framed version of the main result of \cite{BS-Curve-counting-crepant}.
+Appendix~\ref{sec:theorem-filtration} contains the proof of Theorem~\ref{thm:filtration}, while in Appendix~\ref{sec:proof-C-framed-identity} we provide the detailed proof of Theorem~\ref{thm:C-framed-identity}, which is a $C$-framed version of the main result of \cite{BS-Curve-counting-crepant}.
+Appendix~\ref{sec:openness-orthogonality} provides a criterion to prove the openness of the torsion-free part of a torsion pair.